Honor Graduate of the Year

 Prior to 1970, the quality of training received by Federal law enforcement officers and agents varied greatly from agency to agency.
 Standardized training was an unexplored concept, and inadequate facilities and duplication of effort were prevalent as each agency independently trained its own personnel.

 The permanent location of the training center was originally planned for the Washington, D.C., area.
 However, a three-year construction delay resulted in Congress requesting that surplus Federal installations be surveyed to determine if one could serve as the permanent site.
 In May 1975, after an extensive review of existing facilities, the former Glynco Naval Air Station near Brunswick, Georgia, was selected.
 In the summer of 1975, the newly renamed Federal Law Enforcement Training Center (FLETC) relocated from Washington, D.C., and began training in September of that year at Glynco.
-Glynco is the headquarters site and main campus for the FLETC, which has grown over the years to include facilities in Artesia, NM; Charleston, SC; and Cheltenham, MD; and Gabarone, Botswana.
+Glynco is the headquarters site and main campus for the FLETC, which has grown over the years to include facilities in Artesia, NM, Charleston, SC, and Cheltenham, MD.

 On March 1, 2003, the FLETC formally transferred from the Treasury Department to the newly created Department of Homeland Security, along with some 20 other agencies.
 The move reflected the centrality of the FLETC’s mission in support of the unified homeland security effort, which was initiated following the terrorist attacks of Sept.
 11, 2001.

-Those eligible for FLETC’s Honor Graduate of the Year Award were 2,843 students that were basic training graduates from eligible programs with a 90% or higher in the three composites: highest academic average, high levels of proficiency in firearms; and surpassing physical fitness.
-Ten graduates met the 90% or higher criteria in each composite making them eligible for the award.
+Those eligible for FLETC’s Honor Graduate of the Year Award were 3,331 students that were basic training graduates, from eligible programs, with a 90% or higher in the three composites: highest academic average; high levels of proficiency in firearms; and surpassing physical fitness.
+Twelve graduates met the 90% or higher criteria in each composite making them eligible for the award.

-FLETC will continue the tradition of adding the Honor Graduate’s name to the display located in the Coverdell Classroom Building, FLETC-Glynco Training Delivery Point.
+FLETC will continue the tradition of adding the Honor Graduate’s names to the display located in the Coverdell Classroom Building, Glynco Training Delivery Point.

 Aubrey A. "Tex" Gunnels